madelinepet/05-form-building/solo-madeline/README.md

 ## Change Log
 04-13-2018 3:49pm - Application now has scaffolding.
 5:07pm - Application has event listeners and appends input to page.
-JSON
+JSON 8:05pm - Application displays date properly and the checkbox removes the '(draft)' and displays the publish date.

 ## Credits and Collaborations
 John and the entire class for building the majority of this during lecture.
+I read about Object.assign on stack overflow.